chrisdolan/gametable/readme.txt

 Erase only lines of a specific color: Select the Color-Eraser tool, (The red eraser) and It will erase only lines of the current color.

----POGS---
+Measure a distance: Select the Ruler tool.
+Click and drag, and you will get a continually updating distance measurement.

+Toggle Hex/Grid Mode: Select Map->Hex Mode to change from hex mode to grid mode and vice-versa.

+---POGS AND UNDERLAYS ---
-There is a slider on the left side of the map that expands/contracts the pogs area.
+There is a slider on the left side of the map that expands/contracts the pogs/underlays area.
 Those pogs can be dragged and dropped onto the map.
 They snap to position.
 Pogs carry text with them (initally blank) so you can specifiy character names, NPC damage taken, whatever you like.
 Note: The art for the pogs was shamelessly stolen from various online pics.
 If you are the owner of any of that art, and want me to remove it from the game, email me and I'll do so immediately.

+The only difference between pogs and underlays is that all underlays are drawn beneath all the pogs.

 How to:
 Get a pog on to the map: Left click and drag it from the pogs area to the map and drop it where desired.